tada5hi/vuecs/packages/navigation/README.md

 })
 ```

-This `element` array will be provided as second argument as context to the `getElements` method of
+The `items` property will be passed as second argument to the `getItems` method of
 the `NavigationProvider` implementation, to build a specific tier navigation.

 **`route`**